GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 1 yard

 **Effect**: You seek to bring to life a creature within range that has been dead for no more phases than the spell's tier squared (upon completion of the spell, not commencing of it).
-It is restored to life with wounds and conditions it had before (such as spell sickness, hermorrhage, fatigue, etc) but is considered stable for the purpose of determining if it needs to make incapacitation saves.
+It is restored to life with wounds and conditions it had before (such as spell sickness, hemorrhage, fatigue, etc) but is considered stable for the purpose of determining if it needs to make incapacitation saves.
 It must make a [Will] save and a [Fort] save.
 Both saves have a DV equal to the number of whole rounds the creature had been dead.

 A critical success with the [Will] save will grant it a bonus equal to the spell's tier to saves against fear effects for a number of days equal to the spellcheck's points of success as the creature grapples with a feeling of nesr immortality as death's certainty is made ill proven.
 A failure with the [Will] save will daze the creature for a number of rounds equal to the points of failure as its senses return to it.
-A critical failure also dazes, but causes the creature to suffer disadvantage on all saves against fear effects and [Prcp] saves and checks for a number of days equal to the total number of phases it was dead as it struggles to grasp the reality of what has occured and feels an overwhelming paranoia.
+A critical failure also dazes, but causes the creature to suffer disadvantage on all saves against fear effects and [Prcp] saves and checks for a number of days equal to the total number of phases it was dead as it struggles to grasp the reality of what has occurred and feels an overwhelming paranoia.

 A critical success with the [Fort] save grants advantage on the next incapacitation save it would make before the end of the next round.
 A failure causes the creature to be prone, as it struggles with its motor skills, for a number of rounds equal to the points of failure.
 A critical failure causes it to also be vulnerable during this time.